Telephone connected to FRITZ!Box is dead

 - Plug the FRITZ!Box into a power outlet where other devices work.

-2 Configuring an analog telephone
+3 Setting up an analog telephone

 Using only one connection option